v-h-gn/lectures/published/csci_1101/week_04/wednesday/slides.md

 if 2 in list_1:
   print("2 is in list_1!")
 else:
-  print("2 is not in list_2!")
+  print("2 is not in list_1!")

 # We can compare lists together!
 if list_1 == list_2:
-  print("These two lists contain the same elements in the same roder!")
+  print("These two lists contain the same elements in the same order!")
 else:
   print("Something is different about these two lists!")